salmanjaveed/sal-plug/README.md

 ## Error Handling

 Error Handling is taken care of so as not to hinder the smooth navigation of users when an API *fetch* call fails.
 The method is appended with a catch and *console.logs* the error.

+## Unit Testing

+Implemented using Brain\Monkey & Phpunit.
+But the implementation does not work (for now).